Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

 However, obtaining a nuchal translucency measurement depends on the baby’s position in the uterus and may not always be possible.

-If the mother is too far into the pregnancy, the doctor may offer to do a mid-pregnancy Edwards syndrome scan.
+If the mother is too far into the pregnancy, the doctor may offer to do a mid-pregnancy scan.
 It is a test done at 20 weeks of pregnancy.
-It looks for physical symptoms in the baby that point towards Edwards syndrome.
+Its main motive is to test for Edwards’ syndrome symptoms in the baby that point towards the physical disorder.

-One or more of these abnormalities are observed in the Edwards’ syndrome ultrasound findings in 90 per cent of the cases:
+One or more of these abnormalities are observed in the ultrasound findings in 90 per cent of the cases:

-However, it isn’t the most accurate method to assess Edwards syndrome.
+However, it isn’t the most accurate method to assess the condition.
 Other more precise prenatal methods directly take the cells and screen the chromosomes.
 These methods include:

 It is a prenatal procedure performed between 16 and 20 weeks into the pregnancy.
 In this, the doctor takes a sample of amniotic fluid which contains the fetal cells for testing.
 This is a clear, pale yellow fluid that surrounds the fetus in pregnant women.

-The doctor analyses the chromosomes present in the fetal cells for Edwards syndrome or any other possible abnormality.
+The doctor analyses the chromosomes present in the fetal cells for signs of trisomy 18 or any other possible abnormality.
 The same test is also useful in evaluating other genetic conditions like Down’s syndrome and Patau’s syndrome.

 Also called chorionic villus biopsy, CVS involves taking a tissue sample from the placenta.
 The chorionic villi of the placental tissue contain the genetic material of the fetus which the doctors use to analyse the chromosomal abnormalities in the developing baby.